Skip to main content

 The trust fund is comprised of an available balance, a mandatory savings account and an interest bearing savings account.
 Inmate accounts are limited to holding $99,999,999.99.

-The canteen operations for the ODOC are managed using the offender banking system.
+ODOC's canteen operations are managed using the Offender Banking system.
 Since it is integrated with the trust fund, if the funds are in the inmate’s account, they can spend the funds, within limits, at the facility’s canteen.

 Depositing Money